 For example, in the United States, we mostly measure the price of gold bullion based on the fluctuating 1 oz gold spot price in US dollar terms.

-On the other side of the world for example, the world's second largest gold bullion buying nation overall, is India.
+On the other side of the world, for example, the world's second-largest gold bullion buying nation overall in India.

-Indians mostly measure the value of gold bullion based on their fluctuating 1 gram gold spot price in their local Indian ruppe fiat currency.
+Indians mostly measure the value of gold bullion based on their fluctuating 1 gram gold spot price in their local Indian rupee fiat currency.

-For those wondering, 1 troy ounce of gold bullion is equal to 31.1035 grams of gold bullion.
+For those wondering, one troy ounce of gold bullion is equal to 31.1035 grams of gold bullion.

-Here is a chart of hold gold has performed in Indian ruppes throughout almost this entire post 1971 full fiat currency era.
+Here is a chart of hold gold has performed in Indian rupees throughout almost this entire post-1971 full fiat currency era.

-What are key differences between Gold and Gold Bullion?
+What are the critical differences between Gold and Gold Bullion?

-Of the newly mined and old recycled gold supplies coming to market each and every year (just over 100 million ounces), about half of this physical gold is being used for fabricating gold bullion bars, coins, and other physical investment grade gold bullion products.
+Of the newly mined and old recycled gold supplies coming to market every year (just over 100 million ounces), about half of this physical gold is getting used for fabricating gold bullion bars, coins, and other investment-grade gold bullion products.